elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

 > Instead of distributing our web servers, we did the next best thing: distributing where we terminated our SSL connections.
 By cutting down all the round trip times except the HTTP request, we can theoretically save 3*96ms = 288ms of latency.
 >
-> &#8230;.
+> ....
 >
-> One of the primary reasons for investing in an F5 is for the purpose of SSL Offloading, that is, converting external HTTPS traffic into normal HTTP traffic so that your web servers don&#8217;t need to do the work themselves.
+> One of the primary reasons for investing in an F5 is for the purpose of SSL Offloading, that is, converting external HTTPS traffic into normal HTTP traffic so that your web servers don't need to do the work themselves.
 HTTPS requests (and more specifically, the SSL handshaking to start the connection) is incredibly expensive, often on the magnitude of at least 10 times slower than normal HTTP requests.

 ### Configure HAProxy to Load Balance Site with SSL Termination